Houston Rockets vs. San Antonio Spurs: Odds, Analysis, NBA Playoff Betting Pick

 NBA betting trends

-The total has gone over in each of San Antonio's last five games.
+The total has gone over in seven of San Antonio's last eight games.

 All NBA lines and betting trends courtesy of Bleacher Report’s official odds partner, OddsShark.
 All quotes gathered firsthand unless otherwise noted.
 Check out Twitter for injury and line-movement updates and the OddsShark YouTube page for picks and analysis, or download the free odds tracker app.